drupol/not-a-number.io/_drafts/_posts/2017-07-10-a-word-about-atomium.md

 Atomium needed to break up with old theme's habits.
 Prior explaining how we dealt with them, let's explain what are the issues with the current theme layer.

 The complexity in the theme layer lies in the fact that Drupal allows you to define HTML components in a template file or in a function.
 And defining them is sometimes complex.
-The rendering workflow is something tricky too, and not so logic, but that will be for later.
+The rendering workflow is something tricky and not so logical, but that will be for later.

 Drupal 7 using standard install and Stark theme defines 152 HTML elements or commonly named "*hook themes*".
 132 of them are made out of PHP functions.
 The 20 leftovers are from templates.
 <span style="font-size: 1rem;">According to me, mixing templates and functions for rendering HTML is a bit messy.<br>Each of these two methods has its own pros and cons.<br></span><span style="font-size: 1rem;">HTML should resides in template files and should be easy to extend.<br></span><span style="font-size: 1rem;">In Drupal 7, you can extend, preprocess and process a template, but you can not extend a theme function, only overwrite it and preprocess, process it.</span>